dlvu/dlvu.github.io/course-details/index.md

             <img src="lecture00.course-details.key-stage-0006.svg" class="slide-image" />

             <figcaption>
             <p    >The idea of the assignments is that you start by learning how to build a neural network from scratch, without using any libraries.
 Then whenever you learn to do something yourself, you are allowed to use a library to make your life a little easier.<br></p><p    >There are four assignments, each worth 10 points, for a total of 40 points.
-Getting 21 points corresponds to a 5.5, so you that’s the minimum you need to get.
+Getting 21 points corresponds to a 5.5, so that’s the minimum you need to get.
 The assignments are designed to take about 2 weeks to finish.
 Note however, that this differs a lot per student, especially for the first assignment, so you should start early, to find out if you may need a little more time.<br></p><p    >The deliverable is just a PDF of your answers.
 You may include snippets of your code in the PDF, but you don’t hand in your codebase.
 You are required to follow a specific template that we provide.</p><p    ></p>
             </figcaption>
        </section>